 ‘Good’ in the context of the creation narratives of Genesis means “optimally functioning” and not perfect, moral or otherwise.
 Since Genesis is the primary narrative of the biblical metanarrative, it influences how we make sense of biblical theology.
 Goodness is therefore fundamentally a creational and teleological term in biblical theology.
 It is creational because it says something about creation and its creator.
 It’s also teleological because it has to do with the purpose of things.
 (Teleology is the study of the telos, that is, the purpose of things.)
 In fact, anything that is said to be created is by definition made with purpose.
 Creation is teleological.
 So when it comes to good we are looking at the intent for which God made the world.
 Now we cannot make sense of everything God has made but on a teleological level, we can tell a lot about who he is and his relationship to his creatures, building up from there to other ideas about goodness.

 The first and most obvious point is God deliberately created things which means he made it for certain reasons.
-There is plan for all things even though as creatures we cannot discern all of it, it is certainly intelligible to the creator.
+There is a plan for all things.
+Even though as creatures we cannot discern all of it, it is certainly intelligible to the creator.
 This means what is good, how it is defined, is ultimately determined by the creator.
 He made everything so he knows what is truly right for his creatures which is fulfilling the purpose for which they were made.
 Now no one makes something just to destroy it, especially without accomplishing anything.
-We can therefore say the creator is in favour of his creation, of at least it having a meaningful existence.
+We can therefore say the creator is in favour of his creation of at least it having a meaningful existence.
 Also with God being the creator of all things, there is nothing that he needs, so we can safely say that all he does is actually for the good of his creation.
 This is a distinct feature of creational monotheism.
 When you have many gods you have competing interests with no final authority.
 You can’t objectively talk about what is good in a world where there are different divine powers all with their own claims to what is right.
-There is no simply no enduring standard or decisive purpose to all things.
+There is simply no enduring standard or decisive purpose to all things.
 When you have one creator of all things, his will is supreme.
 He has decided to make a good creation and he has decided to be good to his creatures.
 This is a sovereign choice of our maker so nothing can change his mind about it or ultimately limit or thwart his purposes.
 God in other words is truly, irrevocably and irresistibly good.
 So creational goodness is wrapped up in creational monotheism.
 There is a good creation because there is one good god who made it.

 Jewish monotheism is quite unique in the ancient world, and as the principal worldview feature of the Jewish people, it shapes their views of everything else.
 According to N.T.
 Wright, creational monotheism is one of the three features of Jewish monotheism during the second Temple era.
 The others are providential monotheism and covenantal monotheism.
 Since good in scripture is inextricably linked with who God is, we can identify different aspects of good with different features of biblical monotheism, just as we connected creational goodness with creational monotheism.
 We therefore have providential goodness and covenantal goodness as well.